Llandudno branch line: Origins

 The Chester and Holyhead Railway was conceived to carry the Irish mail traffic to Holyhead, from where there was a ferry service.
 The line opened throughout in 1850.

 Llandudno was an important settlement before the conception of the Chester and Holyhead Railway, but it was by-passed by that line, and Llandudno passengers had to use Conway station at first.
 When plans for the Irish mail traffic were being developed, Ormes Bay, immediately on the east side of Llandudno, was considered as a possible location for a harbour for the ferry.

-In fact this development was authorised by the St George's Harbour Act of 20 August 1853.
+In fact this development was authorised by the St. George's Harbour Act 1853 (16 & 17 Vict. c. ccxiii) of 20 August 1853.
 A harbour would be built in Ormes Bay and a railway facing Holyhead would run from it to join the C&HR main line east of the River Conwy.
 Conway station was to be the junction, but it was realised that the station was too small and the site too cramped.
 Instead the junction was made facing Chester, and a station was provided at the western extremity of the present-day location.
 The plan to build a harbour was dropped, Holyhead having established itself by this time.

 Opening

-The three-mile branch line was opened on 1 October 1858.
+The three-mile branch line was opened by the Saint George's Harbour Company on 1 October 1858.
 The London and North Western Railway had absorbed the Chester and Holyhead main line by this time, and the LNWR worked the trains on the Llandudno branch.
 In the winter of the first few years when traffic was very light, horse traction was adopted.

 The Llandudno branch line was leased to the LNWR in 1862, and an intermediate station on the branch was opened at Deganwy in 1866.
 The Conway Valley Line from Llandudno Junction to Betws-y-Coed opened in 1868. and much of the slate traffic came down by rail, transferring to ships at Deganwy.

-The line was vested in the LNWR by Act of 28 July 1873, and the track was doubled and general improvements were made.
+The line was vested in the LNWR by the London and North-western Railway (New Works and Additional Powers) Act 1873 (36 & 37 Vict. c. cci) of 28 July 1873, and the track was doubled and general improvements were made.
 The layout at Llandudno Junction was altered so as to allow through running to and from the main line.
 The tourist and leisure traffic continued to increase and additional excursion platforms were installed at Llandudno in 1885.

 The wharf at Deganwy was further extended in 1882, as it was taking considerable volumes of slate from the Conway Valley.
 That line reached Blaenau Ffestiniog in 1887 and huge volumes of slate and timber traffic were handled from 1885.
 Some of the slate came down from Blaenau Festiniog in narrow gauge wagons, carried on standard gauge runners.
 Although the arrangement worked, it was not a commercial success because most of the slate was destined for southern markets via Portmadoc, and the LNWR route was not competitive.